aklinker1/vite-plugin-web-extension/docs/guide/index.md

    pnpm i webextension-polyfill
    ```

-3. Create a `manifest.json` and your entrypoints:
+3. Create a `manifest.json` and your entry points:

    ```json
    // manifest.json